 - Who makes decisions regarding the above questions?

 Storage limitation is a reality.
-Thus GDPR must consider how and when to delete data.
+Thus businesses must consider how and when to delete data.